Delhi polls: BJP congratulates AAP for massive mandate, promises to be a constructive Opposition

 Delhi BJP chief Manoj Tiwari said he hoped Chief Minister Arvind Kejriwal would ‘perform well as per the expectations of the people’.

+Prime Minister Narendra Modi on Tuesday congratulated Delhi Chief Minister Arvind Kejriwal and the Aam Aadmi Party for is massive victory in the Assembly elections in the national Capital.
+“Wishing them the very best in fulfilling the aspirations of the people of Delhi,” Modi tweeted.

-Bharatiya Janata Party President JP Nadda on Tuesday said the party would play the role of a constructive Opposition in Delhi, accepting its defeat in the Assembly elections.
+Earlier in the afternoon, Bharatiya Janata Party President JP Nadda said the party would play the role of a constructive Opposition in Delhi.
 Nadda congratulated Aam Aadmi party leader and Chief Minister Arvind Kejriwal, and hoped his government would work for the development of the national Capital.

-Delhi BJP chief Manoj Tiwari, who earlier in the day asked party workers not to lose heart and hoped for more than 48 seats, thanked the voters of Delhi,and his party workers for the hard work.
+Delhi BJP chief Manoj Tiwari, who had asked party workers not to lose heart earlier in the day and hoped for more than 48 seats, thanked the voters of Delhi.
 “We respect the mandate of people,” he tweeted.
 “Arvind Kejriwal congratulations to you.”
 Later, addressing the media, Tiwari said he hoped the chief minister would “perform well as per the expectations of the people”.

 Twitter celebrity and Delhi BJP spokesperson Tajinder Pal Singh Bagga also conceded the race.
 At 4.45 pm, he was trailing Rajkumari Dhillon of the Aam Aadmi Party by 19,642 votes.
 “Congratulations to Arvind Kejriwal ji and the workers of the Aam Aadmi Party,” he tweeted.